OU-Weather-and-Climate-Club/GGR-Data-Visualisation-Challenge/README.md

 - CO2RE is the UK’s national multidisciplinary research hub on Greenhouse Gas Removal (GGR): [Introducing CO2RE, The Greenhouse Gas Removal Hub](https://youtu.be/SyjNxKmq8cE?si=nNH0v-LOdKVBYttE) (2 min video)

-The documentation for this recent CO2RE initiative funding creative projects on GRR communication helps answer the following questions:
+The documentation for a recent CO2RE initiative funding creative projects on GRR communication helps answer the following questions:

 **Why is GGR important?**